Telegames: Telegames Personal Arcade

 The Telegames Personal Arcade was the US version of the Dina by Bit Corporation.
-This slim console could play both ColecoVision and SG-1000 cartridges.
+This slim console could play both ColecoVision and Sega SG-1000 cartridges.
 It came equipped with NES-styled controllers, and even had a built in game called "Meteoric Shower".
 Since the DINA control pads did not contain the numeric keypad of the actual ColecoVision controller, they were mounted on the unit itself.
 It also sported a "pause" button that could be used for SG-1000 games.